jchook/dotenv-to-php/README.md

 ## Rationale

-1. Converting your env to PHP is **much faster** and leaner than loading and parsing a .env file every time.
-Instead, the env is compiled to raw bytecode and can be cached by [opcache](http://php.net/manual/en/intro.opcache.php).
+1. **It's faster.** Converting your dotenv to PHP allows it to be stored in opcache and avoids comparatively expensive disk I/O and parsing on every request.

-2. This technique is [simple](bin/dotenv-to-php).
-It contains **no regex** and **no custom parsers**.
-Compare this to [phpdotenv](https://github.com/vlucas/phpdotenv/blob/475e5e0d27d669a59f9a6d04844255fa302d5d39/src/Loader.php#L228).
+2. **It's leaner.** No runtime code.
+It contains no regex, and no custom parsers.
+Contrast this with [phpdotenv](https://github.com/vlucas/phpdotenv/blob/475e5e0d27d669a59f9a6d04844255fa302d5d39/src/Loader.php#L228).

 ## Install